Khaylechy/Customer-Data-Dashboard-Excel/README.md

 # Customer-Data-Dashboard-Excel

-## Questions answered in this analysis
+## Questions answered in this analysis.

 -	What is the age distribution of our customers?
 -	Which store department are most frequented by customers from different countries?